 Visit the ruin of Findlater Castle on the Moray Firth Coast

 Findlater Castle is located on a 50 foot (15 metres)-high cliff overlooking the Moray Firth on the coast of Banff and Buchan, Aberdeenshire, Scotland.
 The Castle is extremely ruinous and perched on a rocky outcrop attached to the mainland by a thin access point at the cliff top.
+The name "Findlater" may originate from the Gaelic term "Fionn Leiter" meaning white cliff.

 Sheer cliffs surround the site of the Findlater Castle making it an extremely defensible position.
 The castle was only accessible by a drawbridge which could be withdrawn if the castle was under siege.
 Findlater Castle would be impossible to attack from any of the remaining three sides due to the near-vertical cliffs.
 It is a fantastic spot for a castle and must have been some feat of engineering in its day.